Silver fox (animal): In Eurasia

 Silver foxes in Russian fur farms are of North American stock, and are selectively bred in order to remove as much brown from the fur as possible, as the presence of brown fur lowers the pelt's value.
 Estonia began farming silver foxes in 1924, after receiving 2,500 foundation specimens from Norway to Mustajõe farm.
 The numbers of Estonian silver fox farms steadily increased in the following decades.
-During the Soviet period, the silver fox industry boomed due to government subsidies and a focus on selectively breeding foxes for greater fertility than fur quality.
+During the Soviet period, the silver fox industry boomed due to government subsidies and a focus on selectively breeding foxes for greater fertility rather than fur quality.

 Behaviour

 The silver fox morph is behaviourally similar to the red morph.
 One common behaviour is scent marking.
 This behaviour is used as a display of dominance, but may also be used to communicate the absence of food from foraging areas as well as social records.

 Mating behaviour

 Silver foxes exist in seasonally monogamous pairs for the breeding months of December to April, and most matings occur in January and February.
 Female silver foxes are monestrous (having one estrus cycle per year) with estrus lasting 1–6 days and parturition occurring after about 52 days of gestation.
 During or approaching estrus, the vulva of silver foxes increases in size and tumescence, indicating the sexual readiness or condition of the fox.

 Female silver foxes generally breed during their first autumn, but a number of factors contribute to their breeding success.
 These include age, food, population density, and the mating system (polygyny or monogamy).
 Higher population density leads to a higher incidence of failure in producing pups.
 Silver foxes have litters that typically range from 1 to 14 pups, with the average being 3 to 6 pups.
 Litter size generally increases with age and abundance of food.
 Scientists have observed an increase in reproductive success with age in silver fox morphs, which may be attributable to yearlings breeding an average of nine days after adults.
 Success in larger litters depends highly on the availability of extra-parental care via the assistance of unmated females.
 This is especially the case in higher density populations, where some females fail to produce pups.

 Silver foxes engage in a system of bi-parental care, which is associated with their seasonal monogamous mating scheme.
 For a given litter, males contribute a large investment in the offspring by both feeding and protecting the den.
 While the pups are early in development, the male secures food for the nursing vixen.
 Whereas males are more vigilant in defending the den, females also defend their offspring aggressively.